SIGN UP MEMBER LOGIN:

 The Exception class is present in the System namespace and in the assembly mscorlib.dll.

-Some Important Properties of Exception class:
+Some Important Properties of the Exception class:

-• StackTrace This StackTrace property can be used to determine where the error occurred.
+• StackTrace: This StackTrace property can be used to determine where the error occurred.

-• Message The Message property returns a description to the error's cause.
+• Message: The Message property returns a description to the error's cause.

-• InnerException The InnerException property can be used to create and preserve a series of exceptions during exception handling.
+• InnerException: The InnerException property can be used to create and preserve a series of exceptions during exception handling.

 Exception Statements in VB.Net:

 VB.Net supports structured exception handling.
 In structured exception handing, we write code surrounded by blocks.
 If an exception occurs, the block throws the execution control to a predefined handled code, the try, catch, finally statements define these blocks.
-In other words, if an application handles exceptions that occur during the execution of a block of application code, the code must be placed with in a try statement.
+In other words, if an application handles exceptions that occur during the execution of a block of application code, the code must be placed within a try statement.

 The try statement provides a mechanism to capture exceptions in a block of code and a mechanism to execute blocks of code both under normal circumstances and when an exception occurs.